-We have to find ways to sneak exercise into our day.
+We have to find ways to sneak in exercise into our day.

-When we introduced our second child into the family, life majorly changed for us – and, if we had any hope of getting a workout in, it would have to be at home.
-There was no way we’d be able to rally both kids (and all of their stuff) to the gym for a sweat sesh.
+When we introduced our second child into the family, life majorly changed for our family – and, if I had any hope of getting a workout in, it would have to be at home.
+There was no way I’d be able to rally both kids (and all of their stuff) to the gym for a sweat sesh.

-And now – 3 years later, the story hasn’t changed: Home is still the winner for our workout routines.
+And now – 3 years later, the story hasn’t changed: Home is still the winner for my workout routines.

 …but, of course, even that can be a challenge.